IRFuzzer: Specialized Fuzzing for LLVM Backend Code Generation: Design

 \subsection{LLVM IR mutation}

-In order to generate a wide variety of input while avoiding invalid inputs, we adopt a mutation-based strategy.
+To generate a wide variety of input while avoiding invalid inputs, we adopt a mutation-based strategy.
 This strategy starts with small valid seed inputs and modifies the seed inputs in ways that should also generate valid inputs.
-By randomly selecting between a number of small, well-defined mutations, we expect to eventually generate a broad class of valid inputs while avoiding invalid inputs. \autoref{fig:ir} shows an overview of our design.
-We first generate an empty function is non is present (~\autoref{lst:ir:a}).
-Then, we mutate the control flow by \sCFG insertion (~\autoref{lst:ir:b}).
-Finally, we modify or insert instructions in basic blocks (~\autoref{lst:ir:c}).
+By randomly selecting between a number of small, well-defined mutations, we expect to eventually generate a broad class of valid inputs while avoiding invalid inputs. \autoref{fig:ir} shows an example of our mutator in practice.
+We first generate an empty function if none is present (\autoref{lst:ir:a}).
+Then, we mutate the control flow by \sCFG insertion (\autoref{lst:ir:b}).
+Finally, we modify or insert instructions in basic blocks (\autoref{lst:ir:c}).